 Some health conditions can cause increased shedding.
 That’s why it’s a good idea to take your dog to the vet if they start shedding more than usual.
 Increased shedding can indicate any number of health problems, so it’s better to be safe than sorry.

 This is a difficult question to answer.
-Some dogs only shed a little bit, while some dog breeds shed a ton.
+Some dogs only shed their coats a little bit, while some dog breeds shed a ton.
 Double-coated breeds, in particular, will “blow” their undercoat two to four times per year.

 The best thing to do is to see how much your dog sheds on a normal basis.
 Then, look for signs that they’re shedding more than that.